wavefrontHQ/docs/pages/doc/tutorial_dashboards.md

 ![click chart title to select a chart](/images/select_chart_v2.png)

 {% include tip.html content="The Dashboards browser offers many search and filter options and makes it possible to mark favorite dashboards and create saved searches.
-To become a power user, see [Searching in Wavefront](wavefront_searching.html) for details." %}
+To become a power user, see [Performing Searches](wavefront_searching.html) for details." %}

 ## Task 2: Explore the Dashboard